What is vehicle idling?

 Why do motorists idle?

-Vehicle idling occurs in many places including roadways, truck stops and rest areas, bus terminals, restaurant drive-thrus, tourist attractions, landfills and lineups, airports, car washes, company terminals and distribution centres, as well as in school zones.
-Idling myth fact sheet
+Vehicle idling occurs in many places including parking lots, drive-throughs, truck stops and rest areas, tourist attractions, landfills, lineups, airports, car washes, and unfortunately in school pick-up zones.
+Warming up or cooling down a vehicle is the most common reason given for idling.
+Other unnecessary reasons include:

 - waiting for passengers